LionsXII: Stadium

-Since the team was formed, the LionsXII have been playing all their home matches at Jalan Besar Stadium.
+Since the team was formed, the LionsXII have been playing all their home matches at the expandable 10,000 capacity Jalan Besar Stadium.
 The stadium was known as the Lions' Den and an "impregnable fortress" where the LionsXII were undefeated in the entire 2013 season.

-Support
+Supporters

-LionsXII regularly attract over an average of 6,200 fans to Jalan Besar Stadium.
-The stadium is always minimally half-filled across all matches in all the seasons LionsXII have participated in.
+LionsXII regularly attracted over an average of 6,200 fans to Jalan Besar Stadium.
+The stadium was minimally half-filled across all matches in all the seasons LionsXII have participated in.

 Rivalries

-LionsXII held a strong rivalry with Malaysian club Angkatan Tentara Malaysia FA (the Armed Forces team), with the two clubs meeting recently in a cup game in the 2013 Piala Malaysia.
-In 2012, ATM ended the dream of the club of going into the final of the 2012 Piala Malaysia in a dramatic game.
-In 2013, LionsXII took revenge by defeating them 1–0 in the 2013 Liga Super opener.
-However, ATM once again shattered the double wish as they overturned the deficit sustained in the first leg of the 2013 Piala Malaysia quarter-finals and emerged triumphant 4–2 over the LionsXII.
+LionsXII held a strong rivalry with Malaysian club Angkatan Tentara Malaysia FA (the Armed Forces team), with the two clubs meeting recently in a cup game in the 2013 Malaysia Cup.
+In 2012, ATM ended the dream of the club of going into the final of the 2012 Malaysia Cup in a dramatic game.
+In 2013, LionsXII took revenge by defeating them 1–0 in the 2013 Malaysia Super League opener.
+However, ATM once again shattered the double wish as they overturned the deficit sustained in the first leg of the 2013 Malaysia Cup quarter-finals and emerged triumphant 4–2 over the LionsXII.

-Along the way, long standing issues with Liga Super participants PKNS FC of Selangor and T-Team FC of Terengganu also arose.
+Along the way, long standing issues with the Malaysia Super League participants PKNS of Selangor and T-Team of Terengganu also arose.
 Despite either team being far from title contenders, LionsXII are still unable to break the voodoo of winning these two teams in away fixtures.
 In 2012, PKNS and PBDKT T-Team both edged LionsXII with a solitary goal, 1–0 and 2–1 respectively.
 In spite of beating them 5–0 and 2–1 accordingly at home, they continued the spell in 2013.
-LionsXII were booted out of the 2013 Piala FA in the first round's encounter with PKNS FC.
+LionsXII were booted out of the 2013 Malaysia FA Cup in the first round's encounter with PKNS.
 LionsXII also suffered losses against PKNS (1–0) and T-Team (1–0) at other times, the latter questioned controversy.

-Their predecessor as Singaporean Liga Super club, Singapore FA, had a very intense rivalry with Selangor FA.
+Their predecessor as Singaporean Malaysia Super League club, Singapore FA, had a very intense rivalry with Selangor FA.

 Partners and sponsors

 At the start of 2012, Kingsmen was announced to be the official marketing and sponsorship representative of the LionsXII.

-Yolk also began its website partnership with LionsXII as they realised that the voices of the nation were also in need of modernisation to unite the nation behind the LionsXII in their Liga Super run.
+Yolk also began its website partnership with LionsXII as they realised that the voices of the nation were also in need of modernisation.
 Along the way, LionsXII's success has attracted many sponsors.
-Their Facebook page has hit the total number of 80,000 likes so far.
-Other partners on social media include Temasek Polytechnic, The Cage, X-League (Singapore) and Tiger Beer Football.
+Partners on social media included Temasek Polytechnic, The Cage, X-League and Tiger Beer Football.